jadecobra/python_tdd_exercises/source/data_structures_lists.rst

 * the terminal updates to show an :doc:`AssertionError`
 * ``maxDiff`` is an attribute of the `unittest.TestCase <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase>`_ class that sets the maximum amount of characters to show in the comparison between the two objects that is displayed in the terminal.
-When it is set to :doc:`None </data structures: None>` there is no limit to the number of characters
+When it is set to :doc:`None <data_structures_none>` there is no limit to the number of characters

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^